walter/aquamacs-emacs-starter-kit/README.markdown

 Since this starter kit is aimed at Aquamacs it has a very different project layout than Phil Hagelberg's emacs-starter-kit.
 The Aquamacs Emacs Starter Kit suits the philosophy of Aquamacs to be more Mac like in directory structure.
 It also slims down the starter kit a lot since Aquamacs already includes many of the same concepts.
 This is a new related project, not a fork, and thus code conventions may not be interchangable.

+Aquamacs includes a number of "sensible defaults" in addition to what emacs includes.
+Take a peek into /Applications/Aquamacs.app/Contents/Resources/lisp/ for details (for how to view this via the Finder, see [here](http://www.macosxtips.co.uk/index_files/peek-inside-mac-os-x-packages.php)).

 ## Guiding concepts in order of precedence

 * where possible use configuration (customization.el and Preferences.el) of Aquamacs to achieve desired result.